SalomePlatform/shaper/src/FeaturesPlugin/doc/translationFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be translated.
-The shapes are selected in 3D OCC viewer or object browser;
+The shapes are selected in 3D OCC viewer or object browser; :ref:`transformation_subshapes`
 - **Axis**  defines a vector along which the object will be translated.
 The vector is an edge or axis selected in 3D OCC viewer or object browser;
 - **Distance** defines the distance along the **Vector of translation**.